0%

 Building Your Domain

-Prior to dueling, both players must construct a 31-card deck (your domain) or use a preconstructed deck.
+Prior to dueling, both players must construct a 40-card deck (your domain) or use a preconstructed deck.

-To start, choose a Noble with abilities and a playstyle that resonates with you.
-Then forge bonds with Arbiters and Errants until you have assembled your 30-card deck within these guidelines below:
+To start, choose a Noble with effects and a playstyle that resonates with you.
+Then forge bonds with Arbiters and Errants until you have assembled your 40-card deck within these guidelines below:

 Main Deck Requirements